-NOTE: Changes to abalone management will apply from 1 November 2019.
+NOTE: New abalone rules came into effect from 1 November 2019.
 See

 abalone review page.